csustan/AREditor/Readme.md

 Each loop, the current video frame is copied to an offscreen canvas and sent to the worker through `qrclient.js`.

 6. Worker decoding
 The worker in `qrworker.js` tries native `BarcodeDetector`.
 If unavailable/failing, it uses local files in `scripts/jsqrcode`.
+Before returning QR corners, it applies the optional exact-payload filter configured by `tracking.trackMatchingQRCodeData`.

 7. Pose estimation
 When a QR code is found, the corner points are sent back. `main.js` passes those points to POSIT (`posit1.js`) to calculate position/rotation.